Your business knows things AI doesn't.

 People who can query what came before

-A new operations manager shouldn't spend six months re-learning what the previous one already figured out.
-Lore makes institutional knowledge searchable — decisions, rationale, outcomes — so onboarding accelerates and senior knowledge doesn't walk out the door.
+A new operations manager shouldn't spend six months re-learning what the previous one figured out.
+Lore makes institutional knowledge searchable — decisions, rationale, outcomes — so onboarding accelerates.

 "Six months of context, available on day one."